pixelated/puppet-pixelated/README.md

 ### 2 Adding Pixelated to your existing LEAP configuration

 This puppet module take care of (almost) everything.
-It will install the pixelated-dispatcher and the pixelated-user-agent.
+It will install the pixelated-user-agent.

 Please note that currently, you need proper DNS entries for your provider domain and all of its subdomains (`hostname1.DOMAIN`, `DOMAIN`, `api.DOMAIN` and `nicknym.DOMAIN`).
-You can access your LEAP provider with only local DNS overrides, but you cannot do this for the pixelated dispatcher.
+You can access your LEAP provider with only local DNS overrides, but you cannot do this for the pixelated user agent.

 Add the pixelated-platform files to `files/puppet` inside your LEAP configuration folder.